Using High-Level Patterns to Estimate How Humans Predict a Robot will Behave: Testing the Encoded High-Level Behaviors

 \section{Testing the Encoded High-Level Behaviors}

 In this section we explore the types of high-level behaviors that are extracted by our approach.
-Here we do not use actual human data; instead, we consider synthetic interactions, and study whether the underlying patterns our algorithm recovers from these interactions could match with intuitive human interpretations.
+Here we do not use actual human data; instead, we start with synthetic interactions, and study whether the underlying patterns our algorithm recovers from these interactions match with intuitive human interpretations.
 We consider two multi-agent environments with a human and robot: \textit{Highway} and \textit{Obstacle}.

 \p{Environments} In the \textit{Highway} environment one human-driven vehicle is on the same multi-lane road as an autonomous car (see \fig{sim_results}, top row).
 Both cars could remain in their current lanes, the human could merge into the robot's lane, or the robot could merge into the human's lane.
 In the \textit{Obstacle} environment the two agents move towards their respective goals while avoiding static obstacles (see \fig{sim_results}, bottom row).
 There are four total goals in the environment, and the goals assigned to the human and robot are chosen randomly at the start each each new interaction.